 Validate the data to be set in the M-SET request.
 An M-SET Error Response of invalidArgumentValue is returned if any data is deemed invalid.
 The M-SET response is received on the NPAC SMS indicating whether the serviceProvNetwork object was modified successfully.

 NPAC SMS performs an M-SET for the serviceProvNetwork to all the Local SMS(s) if the service provider name or service provider type changed.
+For the XML interface, SPMD – SpidModifyDownload.

 The Local SMS(s) respond.
+For the XML interface, DNLR – DownloadReply.

 NPAC SMS performs an M-SET for the service ProvNetwork to all the SOA(s) if the service provider name or service provider type changed.
+For the XML interface, SPMD – SpidModifyDownload.

 The SOA(s) respond.
+For the XML interface, DNLR – DownloadReply.